1601-mma2013/The-Journey-of-Life/README.md

 (user’s) challenges - Feeling stress or depressed in life.

-##2.
-Modeling
+2. Modeling

-###a.
+a.
 Personas

-#####Name : Charlies
+Name : Charlies
-#####Gender : Male
+Gender : Male
-#####Age : 24
+Age : 24
-#####Occupation : Employee
+Occupation : Employee

-####1.
-Goals
--	User will able to deal with a professional consultation when he is facing stress.
--	Through this product, the cases of commit suicide will be decreased.
+1. goals
+- Make user life easier, works in more easy way.
+- In order to have a versatile application for his work life.

-####2.
-Patterns in user and customer behaviours
+2. Patterns in user and customer behaviors
--	When people is lonely, they will think too much and will have the thoughts of death.
--	Charlie does not have to proper channel to voice out his stress.
+- People will thinking about suicide at a private room or in lonely.

-####3.
-Attitudes
+3. Attitudes
--	Charlie wishs that someone can talk to him when he is stress.
+- Smart sensor, and it can decrease the cases of commit suicide.

-####4.
-Aptitudes
+4. Aptitudes
--	Charlie always keep his temper and the stress inside him will cause him to commit suicide one day.
+- Detect the user's any feelings or emotions.

-####5.
-Environments
+5. Environments
--	This product is a wearable devices which able the user to bring it everywhere.
+- This sensor can use in wireless gadgets and wearable devices.

-####6.
-Tools
+6. Tools
--	This products can detect your stress level and it will help you to call the professional when you are facing stress.
--	There is a PPG Sensor and a infrared thermopile which can detect your blood pressure, and your skin temperature.
-The GSR sensor help to used to measure sympathetic nervous system arousal and to derive features related to stress.
--	There is a '3-axis accelerometer' and 'event mark button' to detect your movement and get to know either you are in sport or not.

-####7.
-Challenges
+- This sensor can connect with your phone or tablet, but you phone or tablet must is a wireless devices and cloud-based data storage.
+- To make communication and make health monitoring faster a snap.

+7. Changes
 - To detect the user's stress level.

-###b.
+b.
 Other Models
-Represent domain factors beyond individual users and customers
-1. Workflows among multiple people
-- You can know your stress level everyday through this device.
+Represent domain factors beyond individual users and customers 1.
+Workflows among multiple people - You can scan several things when you listed out in your devices, through the application

-####1.
-Environment
+1. Environment
--	Wear it on user's hand wrist.
+- Place device in user's hand wrist.

-####2.
-Artifacts
+2. Artifacts
--	Smart sensor.
+- Smart sensor